Interacting SPT phases are not Morita invariant: Class D Classification for Interacting Theories

 \subsection{Computing the other class D bordism group}

 In this section we will compute the group of $H$-manifolds up to bordism in low dimensions, where (see example \ref{ex:SU(2)})

 is the spacetime structure group associated to the fermionic internal symmetry group $G = U(1)_Q \rtimes \Z_2^C$ consisting of charge $Q$ and charge-conjugation $C$.
-To this extent we will employ the James spectral sequence as in \cite[theorem 3.1.1]{teichnerthesis} as follows.
+To this extent we will employ an Atiyah-Hirzebruch type spectral sequence originally introduced in \cite[theorem 3.1.1]{teichnerthesis} under the name `James spectral sequence' as follows.
 Consider the short exact sequence of topological groups (also see proposition \ref{prop: exact} below)

 where the map $H_d \to U(1) \rtimes \Z_2$ is given by $[r, z, y] \mapsto (z^2,y)$, where $r \in \Spin_d, z \in U(1)$ and $y \in \Z_2$.
 Note that $U(1) \rtimes \Z_2 \cong O(2)$ by mapping the $\Z_2$ to any reflection in $\R^2$.
 This short exact sequence is compatible with the inclusion maps $H_{d} \to H_{d+1}$ and $\Spin(d) \to \Spin(d+1)$.
 So taking the colimit as $d \to \infty$, there is an associated fibration of topological spaces